Neapolitan Pound Cake

 1 tsp Vanilla Bean paste or extract

-2.In a medium bowl, stir the egg whites , milk and the vanilla just until lightly combined.
+2.In a medium bowl, stir the eggs , milk and the vanilla just until lightly combined.

 3. In the bowl of a stand mixer fitted with the flat beater, mix the flour, sugar, baking powder, salt on low speed for 30 seconds.
-Add the butter and one-third of the egg white mixture and beat on low speed until the dry ingredients are moistened.
+Add the butter and half of the eggs mixture and beat on low speed until the dry ingredients are moistened.
 Raise the speed to medium and beat for 1½ minutes.
 Scrape down the sides of the bowl.

 7. Let cool on racks for 10 minutes before loosening the sides with a small metal spatula, and invert onto greased wire racks.
 Gently turn cakes back up, so the tops are up and cool.